Boxing at the USC

 Boxing is a tactical combat sport in which ring insight, coordination of feet, eyes and hands and being in shape are important.
 The noble sport of boxing is one of the oldest sports of the modern Olympic Games and has enjoyed more attention in recent years.
 Boxing, the sport that has it all: power, speed, insight, suppleness and stamina.

 Due to the way in which boxing is taught at the USC it is open to everyone.

 Both men and women, from beginner to advanced.
 Our boxing training is popular and interesting to a large group of people, people who want to work on getting or maintaining great shape and a healthy mind in a healthy body.

 Week schedule 2019-2020

-Beginners Course Unit 1
+Beginners Course Unit 1 to 3

 At the boxing technique beginners course, participants learn the basic techniques of boxing.
 In regular boxing lessons there is often no time for that.

 This lesson is a good start for people who have never boxed, before participating in the regular lessons.